-The following questions were taken from emails, phone calls and question-and-answer sessions of multiple webinars on the repetitive scheduled non-emergent ambulance transport (A0426 - Ambulance service, advanced life support (ALS), non-emergency transport, Level 1; A0428 - Ambulance service, basic life support (BLS), non-emergency transport) prior authorization pilot program for jurisdiction L (Delaware, Maryland, New Jersey, Pennsylvania, the District of Columbia).
+The following questions were taken from emails, phone calls and question-and-answer sessions of multiple webinars on the repetitive scheduled non-emergent ambulance transport (A0426 - Ambulance service, advanced life support (ALS), non-emergency transport, Level 1; A0428 - Ambulance service, basic life support (BLS), non-emergency transport) prior authorization program.

 1. What is the latest date we can submit a prior authorization request?